-Look towards the future and see how next generation design technology is changing how architects and designers bring their visions to life.
-Join us for a 60-minute virtual demonstration of the latest from TwinMotion, Modus VR, and Matterport.
+On April 30, 2021 TSP hosted a live webinar where we took a look towards the future to see how next generation design technology is changing how architects and designers bring their visions to life.
+Did you miss our live event?
+Check out a recording of our 60-minute virtual demonstration of the latest from TwinMotion, Modus VR, and Matterport.

 About this Event

 Next Generation Design Tools: 360 Imaging, VR, and Video Game Tech

 New waves of technologies are crashing on our shores with increasing frequency.
 In this 60-minute virtual session and demo, the technology professionals at TSP Smart Spaces showed you how they use some of the most recent developments in 360 imaging, VR, and video gaming to revolutionize the design process, as well as the client experience.

 Most importantly, we demonstrated that utilizing these technologies does not need any massive amount of investment or a dedicated R&D space.
 Not only is the technology moving at warp speed, but the tools that leverage these technologies are becoming more cost effective.

 Low Cost 360° Capture of Real Spaces

 Matterport has become the de-facto method of capturing 360 spaces for real estate sales and rentals.
 During the pandemic, it’s also become a way of visiting museums and unique spaces that are currently inaccessible.
 However, it’s frequently overlooked as a tool for designers and architects.
 TSP Smart Spaces uses it to capture job sites before, during, and after multiple phases of the construction process, labeling wires, technology elements, and unusual items of note that would otherwise be hidden behind walls forever.

 We walked through the process of capturing a space and showed not only how it can be used to help our own engineers during the process, but also how it helps electricians, plumbers, and the GC during – and especially after – the build.